- Information collected

 - Contacting the Privacy Commissioner

-The Department of Infrastructure and Regional Development has created this privacy statement to demonstrate its commitment to protecting personal privacy.
+The department has created this privacy statement to demonstrate its commitment to protecting personal privacy.

 This privacy statement applies to all users who access this website.

 If you have any questions about this privacy statement or how personal information is handled by the department please contact:

 Department of Infrastructure, Transport, Regional Development and Communications